 If you’re intolerant to a lot of foods

-Many IBS sufferers are in this case, and find it increasingly difficult to find foods they digest.
+Many IBS sufferers deal with food intolerance, which reduces the choice of diet for irritable bowel syndrome.
+And over time they find it increasingly difficult to find foods they digest.

 If this is you, and you have have had digestive issues for over year, I would highly recommend that you get checked out for Candida and/or Sibo.
 Digestive issues can cause imbalance in your gut bacteria, hampering digestion.
 And it can be treated.